Migrating from one Latin American country to another is like changing rooms in the Titanic

 If you want more information about what is going on in Nicaragua, you can check out this link.

-Nicolas Maduro has been de facto President of Venezuela since 2013 when a special election was held following the death of Hugo Chávez.
-He has taken the country down the road of dictatorial socialism after Chavez’s death, and has made sure that none of Chavez’s critics in the government live to tell the tale.
+Nicolas Maduro has been the de facto President of Venezuela since 2013 when a special election was held following the death of Hugo Chávez.
+He is one of the best well-known south American dictators.
+He has taken the country down the road of dictatorial socialism after Chavez’s death and has made sure that none of Chavez’s critics in the government live to tell the tale.

 Worst of all, the international media has ignored the humanitarian crisis in Venezuela and there is no pressure on the Venezuelan government to help its own people.
 With the ongoing problems in Venezuela, it will be very hard for Nicolas Maduro to continue ruling without causing a famine in his own country.